DISABLED DRIVERS IN MID SUSSEX

 The Blue Badge Scheme

 If you think you might be eligible for a Disabled "blue badge", in which holders receive certain parking privileges and are part of a nationally recognised scheme, you should apply to West Sussex County Council.
-Either by telephoning The Social Services Department on 01243 642105 or click on the use the link in the Downloads/Links Section.
+Either by telephoning The Social Services Department on 01243 642105 or visit the Blue Badge pages on the West Sussex County Council website.

 Inspection of Blue Badges